appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 ##### If you are a PoC customer, Appcircle server `zip` package (optional):

-- If you are a PoC customer and want to install or update the Appcircle server, the Appcircle server machine needs to access to this URL to download `Appcircle Server zip package`.
+- If you are a PoC customer and want to install or update the Appcircle server, the Appcircle server machine needs to access this URL to download the `Appcircle Server zip package`.

-- If you are a licensed user, Appcircle server machine don't need this access.
+- If you are a licensed user, the Appcircle server machine doesn't need this access.

-- If you want to download the `zip package` and copy it manually, then Appcircle server machine don't need this access.
+- If you want to download the `zip package` and copy it manually, then the Appcircle server machine doesn't need this access.

 ```access_list
 cdn.appcircle.io